 Our exposure to market risk for changes in interest rates relates primarily to our marketable securities and cash and cash equivalents.
-As of December 31, 2017, the fair value of our cash, cash equivalents, including restricted cash, and marketable securities was approximately \$14.9 million.
-Additionally, as of December 31, 2017, Capricor's portfolio was classified as cash, cash equivalents and marketable securities, which consisted primarily of money market funds and bank money market, which included short term U.S. treasuries, bank savings and checking accounts.
-Capricor did not have any investments with significant exposure to the subprime mortgage market issues.
+As of December 31, 2019, the fair value of our cash, cash equivalents, and marketable securities was approximately \$9.9 million.
+Additionally, as of December 31, 2019, Capricor's portfolio was classified as cash, cash equivalents and marketable securities, which consisted primarily of money market funds and bank money market, which included short term U.S. treasuries, bank savings and checking accounts.